RafaelEstanislau/Sigma/ReadMe.md

 3. Install dependencies: `npm install`

 ## Configuration
 (Disclaimer: I removed the env files from gitignore while I´m not able to deploy the application so it´s easier just to install the packages and run.
-The next steps from this configuration section aren´t necessary)
+The next steps from this configuration section aren´t necessary, just fill the two env files with the values provided on the email)
 1. Create a `.env` file in the project's root and back end folder.
 2. Add the necessary environment variables to the `.env` file.
 Refer to example bellow:
 NODE_ENV = string